moo-the-cow/moobs-studio/README.md

 # Common Issues
 + I cannot see my stream souce: Check your SRTLA url in the LIVE scene.
 IP and streamkey must match your SRT endpoint
 + My Websocket connection isn't working: By default websocket is disabled, enable it via checkbox and check the IP and password match the settings of the tool you're connecting from.
++ HEVC for recording doesn't work: Currently recording in HEVC only for windows is supported

 # additional words
 sorry I haven't created a wiki page yet, there is actually a lot more to document, but I just wanted to release, because it was working for quite a while on my end already. if you have any questions or issues just create a ticket, and IF I can solve it and IF I have time I will get to it